 Q64: Surgery: PLAB/UK(MLA)/AKT Exam style question

-Today we will discuss another Q64 Surgery PLAB 1/ UKMLA exam question.
-This is a common topic that has appeared in the past PLAB 1 exam.
+Today we will discuss another Q64 Surgery PLAB 1/ UKMLA exam style question.

 A 63-year-old woman comes to her GP with complaints of unintentional weight loss over the past three months, an altered bowel habit, and fatigue.
 She mentions intermittent episodes of blood in her stools.
 On examination, the GP identified a non-pulsatile, fixed mass in her left lower abdominal quadrant.
 There is no visible jaundice or pedal oedema.
 Her abdominal examination otherwise is unremarkable.
 Which is the SINGLE most appropriate initial step in her management?